sudarshanasharma/DevOps_Microservices/project-ml-microservice-kubernetes/README.md

 ### Contents of repository
 * .circleci/config.yml : This is the configuration file for building the source-code in CircleCi
+* project-ml-microservice-kubernetes/requirements.txt : This file has the list of all the dependencies of the flask app

 * project-ml-microservice-kubernetes/Makefile : This file is needed to build the app.py file and install its dependencies
 * project-ml-microservice-kubernetes/Dockerfile : This file provides a sequence of directives to containerize an app in the Docker format
 * project-ml-microservice-kubernetes/run_docker.sh : This script has the sequence of docker commands to build the app in Docker format and run it on the specified ports.